YUXIN-commit/GTV-SAMGAN/README.md

 * data_path: Dataset directory, for example: data_demo.
 * resume: Pretrained weight file, ignore sam_checkpoint if present.
 * sam_checkpoint: Load sam checkpoint.
+* encoder_adapter: Whether to fine-tune the Adapter layer, set to False only for fine-tuning the decoder.
+* use_amp: Set whether to use mixed-precision training.

 #### Pretrain Weights
 We fine-tuned the pretrained model from [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D/tree/main).